muratk3n/thirdwave/en/tweets/2020/week6.md

 ---

-Would Howard Dean still be undone by "the scream" today?
-Yes.
-He wasnt knocked down bcz he acted "inapropriately".
+Howard Dean would still be undone by "the scream" today.
+He wasn't knocked down bcz he acted "inapropriately".
 He got knocked down bcz he looked uncool.
-HD was running as a tough guy but the scream was bitchy.
-Trump didnt change the rules of the game as much.
-He just found a new way of projecting a different form of charisma.
+He was running as a tough guy but the scream was bitchy.

+Trump didn't change the rules of the game that much.
+He just found a different way of charisma projection.

 *2020-2-5 18:26:0*

 ---

-Some lines from the show *Avenue 5*
+From the show *Avenue 5*

 "We're gonna run rings around Saturn"